Close

 Welcome, May!
 We’re celebrating the warmer weather with some new, month long ebook deals.
 Check out what Tor eBooks you can grab for $2.99 throughout the entire month below:

-Place holder of - 19People of the Songtrail by Kathleen O’Neal Gear and W. Michael Gear
+Image Placeholder of - 9People of the Songtrail by Kathleen O’Neal Gear and W. Michael Gear

 On the shores of what is now northeastern Canada, a small group of intrepid settlers have landed, seeking freedom to worship and prosper far from the religious strife and political upheaval that plague a war-ridden Europe…500 years before Columbus set sail.
 While it has long been known that Viking ships explored the American coast, recent archaeological evidence suggests a far more vast and permanent settlement.
 It is from this evidence that archaeologists and early American history experts Kathy and Michael Gear weave their extraordinary tale.

-Image Place holder of - 99The Monster Baru Cormorant by Seth Dickinson
+Placeholder of -18The Monster Baru Cormorant by Seth Dickinson

 The traitor Baru Cormorant is now the cryptarch Agonist—a secret lord of the empire she’s vowed to destroy.
 Hunted by a mutinous admiral, haunted by the wound which has split her mind in two, Baru leads her dearest foes on an expedition for the secret of immortality.
 But Baru’s heart is broken, and she fears she can no longer tell justice from revenge…or her own desires from the will of the man who remade her.

-Placeholder of -21Bowl of Heaven by Gregory Benford and Larry Niven
+Poster Placeholder of - 72Bowl of Heaven by Gregory Benford and Larry Niven

 The limits of wonder are redrawn as a human expedition to another star system is jeopardized by an encounter with an astonishingly immense artifact in interstellar space: a bowl-shaped structure half-englobing a star, with a habitable area equivalent to many millions of Earths…and it’s on a direct path heading for the same system as the human ship.